 Address: Mount Teide, 38300, Santa Cruz de Tenerife, Spain

-Siam Park is a Thai themed water park in Costa Adeje, covering 48 acres with the largest collection of Thai buildings outside of Thailand and a great selection of water slides and rides, both family friendly and adrenaline filled, it is considered to be one of the best in Europe.
+Siam Park is a Thai-themed water park in Tenerife’s Costa Adeje, covering 48 acres with the largest collection of Thai buildings outside of Thailand.
+It boasts a great selection of water slides and rides, both family-friendly and adrenaline-filled, and is considered to be one of the best water parks in Europe.

 Address: Av.
 Siam, s/n, 38660 Costa Adeje, Santa Cruz de Tenerife, Spain